 No automatic dividend reinvestment, yet.
 If you get a cash dividend, it’s deposited into your account.
 They don’t have automatic dividend reinvestment but a support post says they hope to offer it in the future.
 Though when the trades are free, you could manually reinvest it at no cost as long as you have the cash since Robinhood doesn’t offer fractional shares (very few places do).

 No short selling.
 For most, not a big deal but short selling is part of the market and you won’t be able to do it on Robinhood.

 I’m impressed.
-The app is straightforward (love the green on black color palette when the market is closed, green on white when it’s open) and streamlined, it was easy to navigate for someone familiar with smartphones, and when transaction cost is the main differentiation in this space, you really can’t beat it.
+The Robinhood app is straightforward (love the green on the black color palette when the market is closed, green on white when it’s open) and streamlined, it was easy to navigate for someone familiar with smartphones, and when transaction cost is the main differentiation in this space, you really can’t beat it.

 It delivers exactly what it promises – free stock trades.
 What more can you ask for?